KongBoje/Social_Network/README.md

 Inside the MySQL workbench you have the option to import data into the tables, which I did.

 I have a problem though with MySQL, it is unable to load authentication plugin "caching_sha2_password".
+This made it unable to connect from netbeans.

 ## Run
-To run it, navigate to the Main class.
+First you have to import the data in neo4j and MySQL, then you run it by navigating to the Main Class.